sveneisenschmidt/yay/docs/customisation.md

 #### `validators`

 Validators are declared as multi-dimensional associative arrays.
 Keys on the first level are the validators name, keys and values on second level are the properties of the validator.
-During runtime the application needs to know when to grant an achievement after certain set of actions have been performed by a player.
-To provide this functionality the application uses validators that are able to tell if achievement criteria are met.
+During runtime the application needs to know when to grant an achievement after a certain set of actions have been performed by a player.
+To provide this functionality the application uses validators that are able to tell if achievement criteria have been met.
 Internally validators implement the [AchievementValidatorInterface](../src/Component/Engine/AchievementValidatorInterface.php), a default validator that uses the [Expression Language](https://symfony.com/doc/current/components/expression_language.html) component is provided and simplifies the evaluation of achievements.

 Supported properties: `type`, `arguments`, `class`.
 If you provide `expression` for `type` internally the property `class` gets set to `ExpressionLanguageValidator`.